Best daily deals

-A recurring range of numbers pops up when searching for headphones: 20Hz-20kHz.
-And if you’ve ever wondered why you should care, well, it’s because that’s the range of human hearing… kind of.
-Let’s go through some common frequency ranges and put your hearing to the test.
+A recurring set of figures pops up when searching for audio gear: 20Hz-20kHz.
+And if you’ve ever wondered why, well, it’s because that’s the range of human hearing… kind of.
+Let’s get into some frequencies and put your hearing to the test.
 This can help inform you if you experience hearing loss of any degree.
+At the end of this, you can even explore other online hearing tests too.

 Is hearing loss normal?

 Few of us have undamaged ears because as we age, our hearing naturally declines.
 Hearing sensitivity diminishes even faster if you’re a frequent concert-goer or someone who works in a noisy environment.
-Even if you don’t fall into those categories, we subject our ears to loud, abrupt sounds throughout our lives which can impair our hearing in extreme cases.
-This affects every mechanism of the ear from the tiny hair follicles (stereocilia) to the eardrum.
+Even if you don’t fall into those categories, most of us subject our ears to occasional loud, abrupt sounds throughout our lives, which can impair our hearing in extreme cases.
+This affects every mechanism of the inner ear, from the tiny sound detecting stereocilia, to the eardrum itself.

-While the thought of losing your hearing is upsetting, it’s just a natural part of aging.
-There are certain ways to protect your eardrums (wearing earplugs at a concert, or keeping the volume below 85dB when listening to music), and we can’t stress enough the importance of protecting your kid’s hearing.
+While losing your hearing is upsetting, it’s just a natural part of aging.
+There are specific ways to protect your eardrums (wearing earplugs at a concert, or keeping the volume below 85dB when listening to music), and we can’t stress enough the importance of protecting your kid’s hearing.

 If you heard that, nice job.
 We’re impressed.
 This next tone shouldn’t be a problem for people with average hearing.
 It falls in the middle of the human hearing spectrum and is the fundamental frequency of some higher-pitched voices: 2kHz.